 Selection of medalists by the Board of Directors of Bishop Museum is based on distinguished research contributions in the Pacific region in one or more of the scientific disciplines in which the Museum is active, and on distinguished contributions to the development ofinstitutions and organizations sponsoring and supportingPacific research.
 The award is symbolized by a bronzemedal specifically designed by Joseph Feher, and is suspended by a "Yale blue" ribbon to recognize Dr. Gregory's and the Museum's historic links toYale University.

 The 2011 Gregory Medal was awarded to Dr. Patrick V. Kirch (Univ. of California, Berkeley) at the 22nd Pacific Science Congress in Kuala Lumpur in June 2011.
-The next Gregory Medal will be announced and presented at the 23rd Pacific Science Congress in 2015.
+The next Gregory Medal will be announced and presented at the 23rd Pacific Science Congress in Taipei in 2016.

 Past recipients of the Herbert E. Gregory Medal are:

 Dr. F. Raymond Fosberg (USA), 1971

 Dr. J. Linsley Gressitt (USA), 1975

 Dr. David R. Stoddart (UK), 1987

 Patrick D. Nunn (UK), 2003

 Patrick Nunn received his PhD in Geography from the University of London in 1983 and, shortly afterwards, began a 25-year stint teaching and researching at the international University of the South Pacific, based at its main teaching campus in Suva, Fiji.
 He is currently Professor and Head of the School of Behavioural, Cognitive and Social Sciences at the University of New England.